SciSpike/aspectify/README.md

 An aspect is composed of two things:  a pointcut & advice.

 ### What's a pointcut?
-A pointcut is the identification of where in your application code you want advice to be applied.
+A pointcut is an expression of those places in your application code you want advice to be applied.
 This library's inspiration, AspectJ, includes a complete pointcut expression language that allows you to pick out very precise points in your application code.
 You can think of it as a query language where the data is your source code.
-Pointcuts expressions result in joinpoints.
+Pointcut expressions result in a collection of zero or more joinpoints.
 A pointcut example in plain English could be "any method on any class starting with `foo`".

-> NOTE: Since this library is based _exclusively_ on decorators, the only kind of pointcuts supported are those where a particular decorator is present.
+Since this library is based _exclusively_ on decorators, the only kind of pointcuts supported are those where a particular decorator is present.
-That is, the pointcut is defined to be the location where that decorator is applied.
+In other words, you _only_ specify joinpoints explicitly via decorators; in other words, the placement of a decorator on a method is effectively identifying a joinpoint.

 While limiting, it also has the advantage of providing developers visual indications of incoming advice, without having to have an AOP-aware editor.

 ### What's a joinpoint?
-A joinpoint is a particular place in your code as identified by a pointcut.
+A joinpoint is a particular place in your code, as identified by a pointcut.
 Continuing the example above, if you have several classes with methods beginning with the string `foo`, each one would be a distinct joinpoint selected by your pointcut expression.

+Remember, in this implementation of AOP, the only joinpoints you can pick out are method executions (including property accessors, since those are also methods).

 ### What's advice?
-Advice is the code that runs at your joinpoints.
+Advice is simply the code that runs at your joinpoints.
 It's common for people to use the term "advice" in its plural form, "advices", so get used to that.

 #### Advice Types